User and group management

 User configuration

-The My Profile page of your Console Settings, which you can navigate to by clicking the gear icon in the Console Options sidebar, includes your personal user profile details, email preferences, and two-factor authentication setup.
-Account users with any role can update personal information here.
+The My Profile page of Console Settings includes your personal profile details, email preferences, and two-factor authentication setup.
+Any user can update their personal information here.

 - You can view and manage all account users, including adding users, removing users, changing their roles, and more.